WhySooooFurious/The-Mac-Repo/README.md

   - Perfectly optimized
   - Stable at 30fps with maxed settings and MetalFX
   - 60fps+ on medium settings and MetalFX
-  - This is how a good game should be!
-My theory is that it is designed for an iPhone and then ported over to Mac with higher graphic settings
+  - This is how a good game should be
+  - My theory is that it is designed for an iPhone and then ported over to Mac with higher graphic settings

 ### Minecraft: Java Edition - u/WhySooooFurious
 - **Stability:** Very Stable